hemanthkoduru/USA_AGRI_FOOD_DEPT/README.md

     Used the angular storage(ng-storage).
 We can store the data in local storage using ng-storage and also we don't need to serialize or unserialize data.

-    Used the bootstrap UI which gives the ability to create responsive.
+    Used the bootstrap UI which gives the ability to create responsive pages.